When to visit the vet?

 - Osteomyelitis (Bone Marrow Infection)

-The symptoms of osteomyelitis can vary depending on the severity and location of the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
-Affected dogs often show Lameness, especially if the long bones of the limbs are affected.
-Pain and Swelling at the affected site are also common signs.
-The dog may show Sensitivity to touch and not want to put weight on the affected limb.
+Symptoms of osteomyelitis can vary depending on the severity and location of the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
+Affected dogs often show lameness, especially if the long bones of the limbs are involved.
+Pain and swelling at the affected site are also common signs.
+The dog may show sensitivity to touch and may be unwilling to put weight on the affected limb.

-Other symptoms may include Fever, loss of appetite, lethargy, and general malaise.
-In severe cases, there may be a purulentPurulent refers to pus or the production of pus, which may indicate a bacterial infection.
+Other symptoms can include fever, loss of appetite, lethargy, and general malaise.
+In severe cases, there may be purulentPurulent refers to pus or the production of pus, which may indicate a bacterial infection.
 Purulent inflammatory conditions are often painful and may have significant swelling and redness. discharge from the affected region, indicating an advanced infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
 ChronicChronic refers to a condition or disease that is long-lasting or permanent.
-Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. cases can lead to deformation of the bone, which can permanently impair the dog’s mobility.
+Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. cases can lead to bone deformation, which can permanently impair the dog’s mobility.

 Diagnosis

 X-rays are an important part of the diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients., as they can make changes in the bone tissue visible.
-However, in early stages of the disease, X-rays may be unremarkable because the bone damage is not yet advanced.
+In the early stages of the disease, however, X-rays may be unremarkable because the bone damage has not yet progressed.
 In such cases, magnetic resonance imaging (MRI)Magnetic resonance imaging is an imaging technique that uses strong magnetic fields and radio waves to create detailed images of the inside of the body.
-It is used in veterinary medicine to diagnose diseases of the brain, spine, and other organs. or computed tomography (CT)Computed tomography (CT) is an imaging technique that uses X-rays and computer technology to create cross-sectional images of the body.
-It enables a detailed view of bones, organs, and other structures and is used for the diagnosis of injuries, diseases, and for planning medical interventions. can be helpful to obtain more detailed images.
+It is used in veterinary medicine to diagnose diseases of the brain, spine, and other organs. or a computed tomography (CT)Computed tomography (CT) is an imaging technique that uses X-rays and computer technology to create cross-sectional images of the body.
+It enables a detailed view of bones, organs, and other structures and is used for the diagnosis of injuries, diseases, and for planning medical interventions. scan can be helpful to obtain more detailed images.

 Therapy